strimzi/proposals/06x-new-kafka-roller.md

 ```
 15. The `maxRetries` of 10 is reached for `broker-6`, therefore the roller throws `UnrestartableNodesException` and the reconciliation fails.
 The operator logs the number of remaining segments and logs to recover.
 16. When the next reconciliation starts, all the nodes are observed and their contexts are updated. `broker-6` node has finished performing log recovery therefore have `READY` state.
 All nodes have `READY` state and no reason to restart except `broker-9` and `broker-10`.
 17. Broker nodes that have no reason to restart are checked if their configurations have been updated.
-The `min.insync.replicas` has been updated to 1 therefore the roller sends a request containing the configuration update to the brokers and then transitions nodes' state to `RECONFIGURED`.
+The `min.insync.replicas` has been updated to 1 therefore the roller sends a request containing the configuration update to the brokers and then transitions nodes' state to `UNKNOWN`.
-18. Observe the broker nodes that have configuration updated, and wait until they have `LEADING_ALL_PREFERRED` state.
+18. Observe the broker nodes that have configuration updated, and ensure that they still have `READY` state.
 19. The roller considers restarting `broker-10` and `broker-9` as they still have `MANUAL_ROLLING_UPDATE` reason.
 20. It sends requests to describe all the topic partitions and their `min.insync.replicas` configuration and finds that all topic partitions are fully replicated.
 21. The roller create 2 batches with a single node in each because `broker-10` and `broker-9` share topic partition, "topic-A":